facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

   s.source_files    = "ios/**/*.{h,m,mm,swift}"

-  s.dependency "React-Core"

-  s.compiler_flags = folly_compiler_flags + " -DRCT_NEW_ARCH_ENABLED=1"
-  s.pod_target_xcconfig    = {
-    "HEADER_SEARCH_PATHS" => "\"$(PODS_ROOT)/boost\"",
-    "OTHER_CPLUSPLUSFLAGS" => "-DFOLLY_NO_CONFIG -DFOLLY_MOBILE=1 -DFOLLY_USE_LIBCPP=1",
-    "CLANG_CXX_LANGUAGE_STANDARD" => "c++17"
-  }

-  s.dependency "React-Codegen"
-  s.dependency "RCT-Folly", folly_version
-  s.dependency "RCTRequired"
-  s.dependency "RCTTypeSafety"
-  s.dependency "ReactCommon/turbomodule/core"
+  install_modules_dependencies(s)
 end
 ```

 The `.podspec` file has to be a sibling of the `package.json` file, and its name is the one we set in the `package.json`'s `name` property: `rtn-calculator`.

-The first part of the file prepares some variables we will use throughout the rest of it.
+The first part of the file prepares some variables that we use throughout the file.
 Then, there is a section that contains some information used to configure the pod, like its name, version, and description.

-Finally, we have a set of dependencies that are required by the New Architecture.
+All the requirements for the New Architecture have been encapsulated in the [`install_modules_dependencies`](https://github.com/facebook/react-native/blob/82e9c6ad611f1fb816de056ff031716f8cb24b4e/scripts/react_native_pods.rb#L145).
+It takes care of installing the proper dependencies based on which architecture is currently enabled.
+It also automatically installs the `React-Core` dependency in the old architecture.

 ### Android: `build.gradle`, `AndroidManifest.xml`, a `ReactPackage` class